devxris/ViewControllerTransitions/README.md

     e. note: if reverse, roles of toView and fromView will flip

 1. Slide up transition: Default present modally segue
-2. Slide down transition
+2. Slide down transition  (background view will slide alone with)
-3. Slide right transition
+3. Slide right transition (background view will stay at same position)
+4. Pop transition